Javascript is not enabled.

 How can I find drugs covered in a Part D plan’s formulary?

-Part D plans usually list their formularies on their websites under plan documents.
+Most plans list formularies on their websites under plan documents.
 You also can request a plan’s formulary.

-In addition to noting every drug your plan covers, the list will identify if the plan has any drug restrictions, such as prior authorization or step therapy requirements.
+In addition to noting every drug your plan covers, you can see if the plan has any drug restrictions, such as prior authorization or step therapy requirements.
 In that case, you may need special permission before your plan will cover the drug or dosage prescribed, even though it’s on the plan’s formulary.

 Most Part D plans have four or five pricing tiers, each with different levels of copayments or coinsurance.
-As an example, a plan may charge:
+Higher tiers generally come with larger out-of-pocket costs.

-The drugs in each tier can vary from plan to plan, even if all the plans cover the drug in their formularies.
-You can see which Part D plans in your area cover your drugs and how much they charge in coinsurance or copayments when comparing Part D plans in Medicare’s Plan Finder.
+The specific drugs in each tier can vary from plan to plan, even if all the plans cover the drug in their formularies.
+You can see which Part D plans in your area cover your drugs, what coverage restrictions they have and how much they charge in coinsurance or copayments by comparing Part D plans in Medicare’s Plan Finder.

 When can my Part D plan change its formulary?